neoooks/support-vector-machine/README.md

 # support-vector-machines

-Fitting an svm model for classification, and explored kernels.
+Fitting a svm model for classification, and explored kernels.